mustass/JAX_on_LUMI/README.md

 [Full documentation](https://docs.lumi-supercomputer.eu/hardware/lumig/)

+## TL:DR;
+To run anything useful we need to use **singularity** containers.
+These can be configured, but usually they are provided by LUMI support.
+In case of JAX, the process seems to be very painful, so we just use the one provided by LUMI.

+The JAX container provided by LUMI comes with an Anaconda environment that has `jax` and `jaxlib` installed.
+What we need to do is to create a python `venv` and activate it inside the **singularity** container after activating the conda environment.
+(Yes, this is messy, we need a `venv` inside a `conda` env that is inside a **singularity** container).
+Setting this up is covered in the *Setup* section, alternatively see [sample script](/bash/setup.sh).

+Running code can be done with `srun` and `sbatch` and is covered in the *Running on a GPU node section*.
+Alternatively, see the [run on one node and 8 gpus](/bash/run.sh) and [run on multiple nodes](/bash/run_multinode.sh) scripts.

+The rest covers some quick nifty commands and optimizations that are still to be proven useful.
+Furthermore, the `/bash` directory also has some scripts to run `rocprofv3` and `omnitrace` profilers.
 ## Setup:
-The login node, upon login, has no software that we can use to train our amazing models.
-Futhermore, it has no real *environment/container* which we can use to run our software.
+The login node has no software that we can use to train our models.
 On LUMI, **singularity** containers are used and these can be found in the folder: `/appl/local/containers/sif-images/`.
 We care only about the JAX one located at `/appl/local/containers/sif-images/lumi-jax-rocm-6.2.0-python-3.12-jax-0.4.28.sif`.
-Obviuosly, there will be updates so the paths can change.
+We should expect updates so the paths can change in the future.
 But in general, we need a singularity container with the correct ROCM drivers and a JAX installation built.
 So far it seems that JAX is built from source by people working for LUMI.
 So, whatever we do, we NEVER update or change the `jax` and `jaxlib` installations.

 In the following we will setup a virtual environment for our python code.
 This needs to be done within the container we are going to use.